Predictively Oriented Posteriors: Detailed Theoretical Developments

-Assumption \ref{ass:concentration-dtf} provides conditions that allow us to translate concentration in the \pro{} posterior predictive $P_{Q_n}$ to concentration in the \pro{} posterior $Q_n$ defined on the parameter space.
+Assumption \ref{ass:concentration-dtf} allows us to translate concentration in the \ac{pro} posterior predictive $P_{Q_n}$ to concentration in the \ac{pro} posterior $Q_n$ defined on the parameter space.
 While part \ref{ass:concentration-dtf-i} is standard, part \ref{ass:concentration-dtf-ii} gives a form of identifiability condition of the posterior.
-In particular, it ensures that as the two predictives $P_Q, P_{Q'}$ become closer, then their underlying posteriors $Q, Q'$ must do, too.
+In particular, it ensures that if two predictives $P_Q, P_{Q'}$ are close, then their underlying posteriors $Q, Q'$ must also be close.
 Without such an assumption, concentration in the predictive space, $P_Q$, would not necessarily translate into concentration over $Q$.
 Lastly, part \ref{ass:concentration-dtf-iii} is a type of reverse H\"{o}lder continuity, that depends on the choice of score, distance, and the model class $\mathcal{M}_{\Theta}$.
 Its purpose is to relate the score-induced discrepancy measure to a more regular measure of distance on the space of measures, which is needed to transfer convergence.
-While it is difficult to establish these conditions in general, they can be shown to hold for the squared MMD and the logarithmic scoring rule for several model classes of interest, including Gaussians.
+While it is difficult to establish these conditions in general, they can be shown to hold for the squared MMD and the logarithmic scoring rule for several model classes of interest.